LiliaFramework/Lilia/documentation/docs/meta/gridinv.md

 **Purpose**

 Returns whether `testItem` placed at `(x, y)` would overlap the given existing item.
+Items without stored `x`/`y` positions are ignored.
 Used internally when checking placement validity.

 **Parameters**